aleti-pavan/ckad-practice-questions/content/3/README.md

 You are required to create a pod that requests a certain amount of CPU and memory, so it gets scheduled to-a node that has those resources available.

-- Create a pod named `pod-resources` in the `resources` namespace that requests a minimum of 300m CPU and 1Gi memory for its container
+- Create a deployment named `pod-resources` in the `resources` namespace that requests a minimum of 300m CPU and 1Gi memory for its container

 - The pod should use the `nginx` image

-- The `resources` namespace has already been created
+- Check if the `resources` namespace has already been created

 <details>